nurof3n/assetto_corsa_gym/README.md

 ## Benchmarks
 Experiments and parameters are configured via `config.yml` and executed with `python train.py`.
 Optionally, a different config file can be specified using `python train.py config=<config_file>`.
 To enable logging to Weights and Biases, appropriate values should be set in the config file.
 Each parameter in the config file can be modified directly from the terminal using `<field>=<value>`.
 For instance, to change the car, use `AssettoCorsa.car=<car>`.
+**IMPORTANT: When training, use the lowest resolution in Assetto Corsa, lower all graphics settings, and avoid full-screen mode.
+Close all applications, as network traffic or background applications can cause jitter, especially on slow hardware.
+Content Manager is useful for creating different profiles.**

   - **Example policy for Monza and the GT3 car**